 News Stations Have Interviewed Me About Wrongful Death Cases

-On August 14, 2018, NBC6 interviewed me about a wrongful death lawsuit in Miami.
-It should air this week.
+On August 14, 2018, NBC6 interviewed me about the FIU bridge collapse lawsuit in Miami.

 Was a Family Member Killed in a Florida Car Accident?